+Knowing the capacitor types, and applications, let us now learn the value of capacitor.
 Depending on the type of capacitor, the values of the capacitor vary.
 For example, electrolytic capacitors have their values printed on their body along with the pins.
 Disc capacitors have their values represented in terms of PF, uF, KPF, etc. a black band is used for representing the negative terminal of the capacitor.

 Therefore, the following are the ways in which capacitors values could be read:

 - The capacitance value of the capacitor is expressed in picofarads.